nate-couture/CarzAndTruckz/README.md

 # CarzAndTruckz
-Com S 319 Midterm Project
+It's a great day to buy and sell Carz and Truckz.
+The Com S 319 Midterm Project.
-Here is the URL for the Website: